 After conducting a Phase 2 clinical trial, in February 2023, we determined not to pursue further clinical development of AT-752 for the treatment and prophylaxis of dengue.
-This action was taken due to the long timelines anticipated for patient enrollment, expected clinical operational challenges, including the challenge of successfully identifying patients shortly after infection which is not feasible with the current diagnostic tests, and estimated resource burdens, including substantial costs, associated with the further clinical development of an antiviral for each of the treatment and prophylaxis of dengue.
+This action was taken due to the long timelines anticipated for patient enrollment, expected clinical operational challenges, including the challenge of successfully identifying patients shortly after infection which is not feasible with the diagnostic tests that are currently readily available in endemic countries, and estimated resource burdens, including substantial costs, associated with the further clinical development of an antiviral for each of the treatment and prophylaxis of dengue.